-- A non-parent/custodial guardian volunteer may not begin their service until or unless the statewide criminal check has been received by La Paloma Academy and approved by the site administrator: - Fingerprinting for this background check can be completed at the front desk. - If the potential volunteer already has a Level One Fingerprint Clearance Card, a copy will be made by La Paloma front desk staff, who will then confirm its validity with the Department of Public Safety.
+- A non-parent/custodial guardian volunteer may not volunteer until or unless a statewide criminal check has been received by the school and approved by school administration.
+Fingerprinting for this background check can be completed at the front desk. - If the potential volunteer already has a valid Level One Fingerprint Clearance Card, a copy will be made by front desk staff, who will then confirm its validity with the Department of Public Safety.

-Parent/Custodial Guardian volunteers:
+Parent/Guardian Volunteers:

-- Parents are exempt from fingerprint requirements under the following condition (ARS 15-183): - They are accompanying only their own child during the entirety of a field trip.

-- When parents volunteer in the classroom setting and/or during other situations where they have interaction with students other than their own child, teacher permission must be granted ahead of time. - If the potential volunteer already has a Level One Fingerprint Clearance Card, a copy will be made by La Paloma front desk staff, who will then confirm its validity with the Department of Public Safety. - In all instances volunteers (other than parents accompanying only their own child during a field trip) must be under the direct supervision of an employee with a valid fingerprint clearance card. - o "Direct supervision" means under the direction of and within the sight of.
+- Parents/guardians volunteers must be fingerprinted and are subject to a background check before they volunteer unless they are accompanying only their own child during the entirety of a field trip. - When parents volunteer in the classroom setting and/or during other situations where they have interaction with students other than their own child, teacher permission must be granted ahead of time. - If the potential volunteer already has a valid Level One Fingerprint Clearance Card, a copy will be made by front desk staff, who will then confirm its validity with the Department of Public Safety.